What is JMeter?

-The Apache JMeter is completely Java open source software.
-It was first developed by Stefano Mazzocchi who was working for Apache Software Foundation, designed to load test functional behavior and measure performance.
-You can use JMeter to measure the performance of variety of services or web applications.
+The Apache JMeter is completely Java open-source software.
+It was first developed by Stefano Mazzocchi who was working for Apache Software Foundation, designed to load test functional behaviour and measure performance.
+You can use JMeter to measure the performance of a variety of services or web applications.
 Performance testing means testing a web application against concurrent & multiple user traffic and heavy loads.
-JMeter originally is used for testing FTP application or Web Application.
-These days it is used for database server test, functional test etc.
+JMeter originally is used for testing FTP applications or Web Applications.
+These days it is used for database server tests, functional tests etc.

 How does JMeter work?

-1. Open Source License: It is a free tool and it also helps developers by allowing them to use the source code for the development.
+It is a free tool and it also allows the software testing company to use the source code for the development.

-6. Easy Installation: One of the advantages of JMeter is that there is no need of installation.
-You just need to put JMeter source files in a location on your machine and run jmeter.bat file from bin folder of JMeter.
+One of the advantages of JMeter is that there is no need for installation.
+You just need to put JMeter source files in a location on your machine and run the jmeter.bat file from the bin folder of JMeter.

-7. Highly Extensible: User can write his/her own tests.
-JMeter also supports visualization plugins which allows user to extend his/her testing.
+The user can write his/her own tests.
+JMeter also supports visualization plugins that allow a user to extend his/her testing.

-9. Simulation: Jmeter can simulate multiple users with coexisting threads and create a heavy load against web application under test.
+Jmeter can simulate multiple users with coexisting threads and create a heavy load against web applications under test.

-11. Record & Playback- Record the user movement on the browser and imitate them in web application using JMeter.
+Record the user movement on the browser and imitate them in web applications using JMeter.

 The customary way to use JMeter is in Non-GUI mode (CLI).
 By running in CLI mode, users save resources and ensure their test results are reliable.
 Using the JMeter, GUI is meant only for development, debugging and test recording.

-The Problem - JMeter Limits Viewing Test Results in Real-Time: Though, running JMeter in CLI mode may bound users who want to understand what is going on in their test in real-time, as CLI mode stops incorporating listeners during the test run.
-Any listener you used to have in your test plan were probably Graphical User Interface mode specific and don’t send anything to non-GUI mode.
+Though, running JMeter in CLI mode may bound users who want to understand what is going on in their test in real-time, as CLI mode stops incorporating listeners during the test run.
+Any listener you used to have in your test plan was probably Graphical User Interface mode-specific and don’t send anything to non-GUI mode.